The hero has cornered the vicious monster. It's taken out everyone who has confronted it thus far, and the hero seems like no exception.

 Zim: Well, Dib, Your words have moved me.
 I'm done with evil.
 Gir, it's been a pleasure working with you, now self destruct.

-In Batman: The Brave and the Bold, Equinox wants to reset the universe, as he wants to make order and chaos balanced.
+- In Batman: The Brave and the Bold, Equinox wants to reset the universe, as he wants to make order and chaos balanced.
 After a short talk with Batman, he realizes that he's too chaotic to make a fair judgment on reality.

-The Real Ghostbusters Halloween special, "The Halloween Door".
+- The Real Ghostbusters Halloween special, "The Halloween Door".
 A Halloween-hating Moral Guardian has created a machine that destroys all evidence of the holiday; Jack-O-Lanterns, costumes, candy, decorations, etc. Unbeknownst to him, doing so breaks an ancient contract with the spirits of the netherworld, who agreed to leave Earth if they would be remembered, which led to the holiday.
 The monsters return and cause havoc, and the Ghostbusters are powerless to stop them.
 Until a little girl offers to help them, revealing that she isn't afraid of the monsters.
 The Ghostbusters have her walk up to the lead kaiju, request candy, tell him he's funny, and demand a Halloween story.
 This reveals that the actual point of Halloween (teaching children not to be afraid) is still alive and well, and forces the monsters back into the netherworld.

-In the Justice League Unlimited ep "Patriot Act" a bunch of second-string Badass Normal heroes go up against a rogue general who shot himself up with Super Serum to prove that superheroes/metahumans are a threat to normal people.
+- In the ep "Patriot Act" a bunch of second-string Badass Normal heroes go up against a rogue general who shot himself up with Super Serum to prove that superheroes/metahumans are a threat to normal people.
 When the heroes go down, the civilian population intervenes, informing the general that he's the only one in the battle who actually has super powers.
 "All right, I've become what I hate, I'll give you that," the villain says, putting down the car he was about to throw, and departs.

 Transtech Shockwave: And don't even think about deactivating yourselves.
 You don't want to see the paperwork for that.